empoweredfutures/ef-tech-docs/contributing.md

 # Contributing

+To contribute to the projects in Empowered Futures, check out the Trello boards for the [Mentorship Platform](https://trello.com/b/YYDqebhj/mentorship-platform) and the internal [Task Management App](https://trello.com/b/eTfU1pUA/task-management-app).

+You'll see a To-Do list.
+Feel free to add yourself to a card in the To-Do list (click on the card and add yourself as a mentor - or just hover over the card and press spacebar).
+Then move it the Doing list.

+That's it - you can make a branch (see below) and get to work!

-This page details key pre-requisites to comply with before writing and submitting code
+Before you get started, below are some key pre-requisites we all have to comply with before writing and submitting code.

 ## Editor Config

-VSCode is the editor majority of the developers on the team are using and this document will assuming you are also using it
+VSCode is the editor majority of the developers on the team are using and this document will assuming you are also using it.

-you are welcome to use other editors but you'll be on your own for figuring out how to gain the same level of features covered here in your editor
+You are welcome to use other editors but you'll have tofigure out how to gain the same level of features covered here in your editor.

 ### Extensions